MakerGram/workshops/docs/tiny-ml-workshop/ActivitySense.md

 ![](../tiny-ml-workshop/img/sense/bandInstalled.png)

-Install the band on your hand as mentioned on the above image and then move you hand after opeing the Serial montior or Serial plotter.
+Install the band on your hand as mentioned on the above image and then move you hand after open the Serial monitor or Serial plotter.

 ![](../tiny-ml-workshop/img/sense/raawIMUSerial.png)